dolthub/docs/packages/doltlab/content/guides/enterprise.md

 --doltlabgraphql-host=35.91.70.84
 ```

-`--doltlabapi-host`, is required and should be the IP address of the `doltlabapi` host.
+`services.doltlabapi.host`, or `--doltlabapi-host`, is required and should be the IP address of the `doltlabapi` host. </br>
-`--doltlab-csv-port`, is required and should be the value `9444`.
-This port value should not be changed.
+`services.doltlabapi.csv_port`, or `--doltlab-csv-port`, is required and should be the value `9444`.
+This port value should not be changed. </br>
-`--doltlabgrapqhl-port`, is required and should be the value `9000`.
-This port value should not be changed.
+`services.doltlabgraphql.port`, or `--doltlabgrapqhl-port`, is required and should be the value `9000`.
+This port value should not be changed. </br>
-`--doltlabgraphql-host`, is required and should be the IP address of the `doltlabgraphql` host.
+`services.doltlabgraphql.host`, or `--doltlabgraphql-host`, is required and should be the IP address of the `doltlabgraphql` host. </br>

 You can now run `./start.sh`: